Kicksecure/security-misc/README.md

 restricts access to the root account:

-* Su is restricted to only users within the sudo group which prevents users from using su to gain root access or switch user accounts.
+* `su` is restricted to only users within the group `sudo` which prevents users from using `su` to gain root access or to switch user accounts.
-/usr/share/pam-configs/wheel
+/usr/share/pam-configs/security-misc
-(Which results in a change in /etc/pam.d/common-auth.)
+(Which results in a change in file `/etc/pam.d/common-auth`.)

+* Add user `root` to group `sudo`.
+This is required to make above work so login as a user in a virtual console is still possible. debian/security-misc.postinst

+* Lock user accounts after 5 failed login attempts using pam_tally2.
+/usr/share/pam-configs/security-misc

 * Logging into the root account from a virtual, serial, whatnot console is prevented by shipping an existing and empty /etc/securetty.